 Explore New York City’s vibrant art scene.
 Guided visits to a wide range of art galleries, outdoor installations and museums will provide opportunities for discussion and inspiration.
 We will visit a different neighborhood each week and cover topics from classic to contemporary.

-Introduction workshop to 3D modeling with ZBrush Workshop
+Introduction to 3D Modeling Using ZBrush Workshop

 In this workshop, you will learn the 3D sculpting techniques in ZBrush, a software program designed by and specifically for artists.
 ZBrush specializes in free form, the organic process of sculpting, as opposed to a more industrial approach.
 A wide array of sculpting tools and processes are available for intuitive modeling.